Have you ever found yourself saying: “I just need this above the fold so it will be more visible”?

 Remember to keep the code within the tag.

-Looking for a simpler way of adding the Email Cloud Box?
+Looking for an easier way of adding the Email Cloud Box?

 In case this looks like a language that someone from Mars is speaking or maybe brain surgery, then you may want to look at a simple way to do this.